Benchmarking LLM Privacy Recognition for Social Robot Decision Making: LLM Evaluation

 \subsubsection{POS \& Sensitivity Prompting}

-In an attempt to further improve model performance, we provide the LLMs with both participants' POS scores and sensitivity ratings.
+To further improve model performance, we provide the LLMs with both participants' POS scores and sensitivity ratings.
 Previously, POS prompting did not yield improved model performance and, in many cases, worsened model sensitivity ratings.
-Through sensitivity prompting, we saw increases in macro F1 scores and decreases in micro F1 scores.
-By providing both participant POS scores and sensitivity ratings (see Figure~\ref{fig:prompts}), we anticipate that the models will be able to utilize POS scores more effectively without hindering perceptions of scenario sensitivity.
+Through sensitivity prompting, we saw increases in Macro F1 scores and decreases in Micro F1 scores.
+By providing both participant POS scores and sensitivity ratings, we anticipate that the LLMs will be able to utilize POS scores more effectively without hindering perceptions of scenario sensitivity.

-\paragraph{Results} While this prompting strategy performs better than sensitivity prompting among micro F1 scores, it performs worse in terms of macro F1 scores.
-Additionally, we only see a statistically significant change in micro F1 scores among binary questions and macro F1 scores among categorical questions compared to default prompting (see Figure \ref{tab:t-test}).
+\textit{Results.} While this prompting strategy outperforms sensitivity prompting among Micro F1 scores, it performs very similarly in terms of Macro F1 scores.
+Additionally, we see a statistically significant change in Micro and Macro F1 scores among binary questions and Macro F1 scores among categorical questions compared to default prompting (see Figure \ref{tab:t-test}).
 These results suggest that even when provided with user POS scores and sensitivity ratings, LLMs still have a limited understanding of human privacy expectations.